Rightpoint/RZBluetooth/README.md

 ## Unit Tests

 The final step is to build a suite of unit tests to validate the behavior of your bluetooth implementation.
-RZBluetooth provides a base class, `RZBSimulatedTestCase` which configures all of the above objects and provides easy access to the connection object.
+RZBluetooth provides a base class, `RZBSimulatedTestCase` which configures all of the above objects and provides access to the connection object.
 A good example to follow is the [RZBProfileBatteryTests](RZBluetoothTests/RZBProfileBatteryTests.m) which provides some simple read and observation tests.

 ## App Integration
 A good strategy for in-app simulation is to create a simulation controller that holds on to the `RZBSimulatedCentral` and the `RZBSimulatedConnection`.
 This can present a `UIViewController` subclass or even a series of `UIAlertController`s to configure the simulation.